 Battle of the Little Bighorn: Mounting Tensions

 In mid-June, three columns of U.S. soldiers lined up against the camp and prepared to march.
 A force of 1,200 Native Americans turned back the first column on June 17.
 Five days later, General Alfred Terry ordered George Custer’s 7th Cavalry to scout ahead for enemy troops.
-On the morning of June 25, Custer drew near the camp and decided to press on ahead rather than wait for reinforcements.
+On the morning of June 25, Custer, a West Point graduate, drew near the camp and decided to press on ahead rather than wait for reinforcements.

 Battle of the Little Bighorn: Custer’s Last Stand

 At mid-day on June 25, Custer’s 600 men entered the Little Bighorn Valley.
 Among the Native Americans, word quickly spread of the impending attack.
 The older Sitting Bull rallied the warriors and saw to the safety of the women and children, while Crazy Horse set off with a large force to meet the attackers head on.
 Despite Custer’s desperate attempts to regroup his men, they were quickly overwhelmed.
 Custer and some 200 men in his battalion were attacked by as many as 3,000 Native Americans; within an hour, Custer and all of his soldiers were dead.